president and vice presidents

 He became a non executive director of travel firm HolidayTaxis.com in 2010.

 He became an Epilepsy Society vice president in 1995.

 Max has been in public relations for well over 40 years and created his public relations company MCA in 1970.
 He has become as instantly recognisable as many of the stars he has represented over the years.
 His views and comments are sought on a daily basis for the world’s media on a wide range of subjects and he regularly appears on TV and radio as a guest on current affairs, news, documentaries and chat shows.

 He has always been an avid sportsman.
 It was through sport that he was offered a job as a junior sports reporter on the Merton and Morden News.
 Next stop was EMI Records press office in 1962, where practically his first assignment was to promote an unknown band from Liverpool called the Beatles.
 The rest is history….

 Max became a vice president of Epilepsy Society in April 2009.

 Felicity is the founder of the Roald Dahl Foundation, set up in memory of her husband to support neurology, haematology and literacy projects.
 She still lives at Gipsy House, the family home in Great Missenden, Buckinghamshire, where Roald lived and worked for over 40 years.

-The Foundation has donated significant funds to Epilepsy Society, most recently towards the Recreation and Quiet rooms in the Sir William Gowers Assessment and Treatment Centre, which she officially opened in 2000.
+The Foundation has donated funds to Epilepsy Society, most recently towards the recreation and quiet rooms in the Sir William Gowers Assessment and Treatment Centre, which she officially opened in 2000.

 She has been an Epilepsy Society vice president since December 1992.